-This list of songs is inspired by a list published by radio station, KEXP, from Seattle in 2010.
-For the most part, I will faithfully countdown from their list, from Song #500 to Song #1.
-So, when you see the song title listed as something like: “KEXP: Song #XXX”….it means that I am working off of the official KEXP list.
-If I post the song title as being: “KTOM: Song #xxx”….it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
-In either case, you are going to get to hear a great song and learn the story behind it.
-Finally, I am not a music critic nor a musician.
+This list of songs is inspired by lists published by radio station KEXP-FM from Seattle in 2010, as well as the latest poll taken in 2021 by Rolling Stone Magazine.
+For the most part I will faithfully countdown from their lists, starting at Song #500 and going until I reach Song #1.
+When you see the song title listed as something like: Song #XXX (KEXP)….it means that I am working off of the official KEXP list.
+Song XXX (RS) means the song is coming from the Rolling Stone list.
+If I post the song title as being: Song #xxx (KTOM), it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
+In any case, you are going to get to hear a great song and learn the story behind it.
+Finally, just so everyone is aware, I am not a music critic nor a musician.
 I am a music fan and an armchair storyteller.
-Enough said!
-Let’s get on to today’s song.
+Here is the story behind today’s song.
+Enjoy.

-KEXP: The Top 500 Songs in Modern Music History.
+RS: The Top 500 Songs in Modern Music History.

 Song #391: Back in Black by AC/DC.

 In 1979, Australian rockers, AC/DC had a big hit on their hands with an album/song called “Highway to Hell”.
-The album was produced by a man named “Mutt” Lange (who went on to marry the pride of Timmons, Ontario….Shania Twain).
+The album was produced by a man named “Mutt” Lange (who went on to marry the pride of Timmins, Ontario….Shania Twain).
 At that time, AC/DC consisted of singer, Bon Scott, lead guitarist, Angus Young, his brother and guitarist, Malcolm Young, along with bassist, Cliff Williams and drummer, Phil Rudd.
-The future was looking bright for the band until one night, when singer Bon Scott went on a celebratory drinking binge.
-A friend of Scott’s thought it would be prudent to let him sleep off the effects of his bender in the backseat of the friend’s car.
+The future was looking bright for the band until the night singer Bon Scott went on a celebratory drinking binge.
+A friend of Scott’s thought it would be prudent to let him sleep off the effects of his bender in the backseat of his car.
 When the friend went to check on Scott again in the morning, it turned out that he was dead.
 He had choked to death on his own vomit.
-Needless to say, the remaining members of AC/DC were shocked and there was talk about breaking up the band.
+Needless to say, the remaining members of AC/DC were shocked.
+There was much talk about breaking up the band.
 In the end, it was decided that the best way to honour Scott’s memory was to continue.
-The first album they worked on with new singer, Brian Johnson, was called, “Back in Black”.
+The first album they worked on with new singer Brian Johnson was called Back in Black.
 The album cover was solidly black to signify that the band was in mourning.
 But, instead of sadness, the band wanted to celebrate Scott’s life the best way they knew how and that was by rocking out.
-So, the lead single from that album was a tribute to Scott called, “Back in Black”, as well.
+So, the lead single from that album was a tribute to Scott called “Back in Black” as well.

-The album, “Back in Black”, went on to become one of the most successful albums of all-time, with sales of over 50 million copies worldwide.
-In addition to the song, “Back in Black”, the album also spawned “You Shook Me All Night Long”, “Hells Bells” and “Shoot to Thrill”.
+The album Back in Black went on to become one of the most successful albums of all-time with sales of over 50 million copies worldwide.
+In addition to the song “Back in Black”, the album also spawned “You Shook Me All Night Long”, “Hells Bells” and “Shoot to Thrill”.
 The opening guitar riff in “Back in Black” is hailed as one of the most iconic opening riffs in all of Rock n’ Roll history.
 Overall, the band has sold more than 200 million albums and was a first-ballot inductee to The Rock n’ Roll Hall of Fame.

 The link to AC/DC’s website can be found here.